muktihari/fit/README.md

 ## CLIs

-We provide some CLI programs to interact with FIT files that can be found in `cmd` folder.
+We provide some CLI programs to interact with FIT files that can be found in [cmd](/cmd/doc.go) folder.

-1. `fitactivity`: Combines multiple FIT activity files into one continuous FIT activity (and conceal the start and end GPS positions for privacy).
+1. **fitactivity**: Combines multiple FIT activity files into one continuous FIT activity (and conceal the start and end GPS positions for privacy).
 [README.md](/cmd/fitactivity/README.md)
-2. `fitconv`: Converts FIT files to CSV format, enabling us to read the FIT data in a human-readable format.
+2. **fitconv**: Converts FIT files to CSV format, enabling us to read the FIT data in a human-readable format.
 Conversely, it also converts CSV files back to FIT format, enabling us to create or edit FIT files in CSV form.
+The programs is designed to work seamlessly with CSVs produced by the Official FIT SDK's _FitCSVTool.jar_.
 [README.md](/cmd/fitconv/README.md)
+3. **fitprint**: Generates comprehensive human-readable **\*.txt** file containing details extracted from FIT files.
+[README.md](/cmd/fitprint/README.md)
+4. **fitdump**: Dumps the FIT file(s) into segmented bytes in a **\*.txt** file format.
+[README.md](/cmd/fitdump/README.md)

-The programs are automatically built during release; for Linux, Windows, and macOS platforms.
+Some programs are automatically built during release; for Linux, Windows, and macOS platforms.
 They are available for download in [Release's Assets](https://github.com/muktihari/fit/releases).

 ## Custom FIT SDK